archsaan/country-population-finder/README.md

 # Create a account mapbox website[https://account.mapbox.com/] and create a token

-In the project directory, create a file called .env.local and save value as REACT_APP_MAPBOX_TOKEN= <Your Token>
+In the project directory, find .env.local and update value with your token REACT_APP_MAPBOX_TOKEN= <Your Token>

 ### `npm install`